Winners and losers of immigration: The equilibrium

-By plugging Equation (\ref{we-wu_native1}) into the Nash bargaining Equation (\ref{eq:NashProductNative}), we get an expression for the wages of native employees in each market, as a function of the parameters of the model:\footnote{See Appendix \ref{app:equilibriumwages} for details.}
+To compute the equilibrium wages of native and non-native employees in each market we subtract Equation (\ref{eq:BellmanUnemployedNative}) from Equation (\ref{eq:BellmanEmployedNative}), and by plugging the resulting equation into the Nash bargaining Equation (\ref{eq:NashProductNative}), we get an expression for the wages of native employees in each market, as a function of the parameters of the model:\footnote{See Appendix \ref{app:equilibriumwages} for the details of calculations.}